AqwamCreates/DataPredict-Neural/docs/API/ConvolutionBlocks/AutomaticConvolution1D.md

 * kernelDimensionSize: The dimension size for the kernel.

 * strideDimensionSize: The dimension size for the stride.
-The index of the array represents the dimension and the value represents the size for that particular dimension.

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).